edcrewe/django-cookieless/README.txt

 ...    'cookieless.middleware.CookielessSessionMiddleware',
 ...)

-The following two settings control its behaviour:
+The following settings control its behaviour:

 (see the example settings file)

+1. Rewriting the response automatically rather than use manual <% session_token %> <% session_url %>

+COOKIELESS['REWRITE'] = True

-Rewrite URLs to add session id for no_cookies decorated views (if False then all page navigation must be via form posts)
+2. Rewrite URLs to add session id for no_cookies decorated views (if False then all page navigation must be via form posts)

 COOKIELESS['USE_GET'] = True

-Rewriting the response automatically rather than use manual <% session_token %> <% session_url %>

-COOKIELESS['REWRITE'] = True

-Use client ip and user agent to encrypt session key, to add some sort of CSRF protection given the standard CSRF has to be disabled without cookies.
+3. Use client ip and user agent to encrypt session key, to add some sort of CSRF protection given the standard CSRF has to be disabled without cookies.

 COOKIELESS['CLIENT_ID'] = True

-If this list is populated then only hosts that are specifically whitelisted are allowed to post to the server.
+4. If this list is populated then only hosts that are specifically whitelisted are allowed to post to the server.
 So any domains that the site is served over should be added to the list.
-If no referer is found, the session is reset.
+However, if no referer is found, the session is reset, which will occur with a page reload.
 This helps protect against XSS attacks.

 COOKIELESS['HOSTS'] = ['localhost', ]

-Now you can decorate views to prevent them setting cookies, whilst still retaining the use of Sessions.
-Usually this is easiest done in the urls.py of your core application ...

-from cookieless.decorators import no_cookies

->>> urlpatterns = patterns('',
-...    url(r'^view_function/(\d{1,6})$', no_cookies(view_function)),
-...    url(r'^view_class/(\d{1,6})$', no_cookies(ViewClass.as_view())),
-...)

-COOKIELESS['NO_COOKIE_PERSIST'] = True

-Further security option to not find and persist cookie based sessions as cookieless ones since these may be tied to a user or other data.
+5. Further security option to not find and persist cookie based sessions as cookieless ones since these may be tied to a user or other data.
 Instead new sessions are created for tying to cookieless data.
 This reduces the risk of cookieless allowing capture of a user's session - and hence privilege escalation attacks.

+COOKIELESS['NO_COOKIE_PERSIST'] = True

+6. Further security option to only keep a session for accessing a specific URL

 COOKIELESS['URL_SPECIFIC'] = True

-Further security option to only keep a session for accessing a specific URL

 NOTE: If you turn on the django debug toolbar it will override, and set a session cookie, on the decorated views.
 So don't check to see if cookieless is working, with it enabled!